Harishankar-GitHub/Stored-Procedure-and-Spring-Boot/README.md

 #### Calling Stored Procedure from Spring Boot application

 - There are many ways to call a stored procedure from Spring Boot application.
-- In this project, I have used EntityManager's StoredProcedureQuery which works fine.
+- In this project, I've used EntityManager's StoredProcedureQuery which works fine.
+- I've also used SimpleJdbcCall.
+This also works fine.
 - I also tried to use @NamedStoredProcedureQueries annotation and @Procedure annotation to call a stored procedure from JPA.
 	But that is not working as expected.